muriukialex/MoviesFinder/README.md

 # Movies Finder App 🎬

 This is a movie search web application that allows users to search for movies and view details about each movie.
-The app fetches data from some of the publicly available [Rapid API](https://rapidapi.com/) movie APIs.
+The app fetches data from the publicly available [TMDB API]([https://rapidapi.com/](https://developer.themoviedb.org/)).
 Data fetched includes the movie's information, and movie ratings which are later presented in a visually appealing manner ✨.

 ## Features